apache/parquet-format/LogicalTypes.md

 `DECIMAL` annotation represents arbitrary-precision signed decimal numbers of the form `unscaledValue * 10^(-scale)`.

 The primitive type stores an unscaled integer value.
-For byte arrays, variable and fixed-length, the unscaled number must be encoded as two's complement using big-endian byte order (the most significant byte is the zeroth element).
+For BYTE_ARRAY and FIXED_LEN_BYTE_ARRAY, the unscaled number must be encoded as two's complement using big-endian byte order (the most significant byte is the zeroth element).
 The scale stores the number of digits of that value that are to the right of the decimal point, and the precision stores the maximum number of digits supported